IBM-Bluemix-Docs/go/deploying_apps.md

 Use the `ibmcloud dev deploy` command to deploy to {{site.data.keyword.cloud_notm}}.

-To deploy to IBM Container Services in {{site.data.keyword.cloud_notm}}, use the following command:
+To deploy to containers in {{site.data.keyword.containerlong_notm}}, use the following command:
 ```
 ibmcloud dev deploy –target container
 ```